Our Response to Coronavirus

 - Will I be able to buy interval refreshments?

-- Please check if it is possible to pre-order your interval drinks and confectionery to minimise contact with others.
-Transactions will usually be cashless and paperless, and there may be one way systems in place.
+- The current plan is that you can order beverages on your way in and these will be brought to you in your seats.
+Please check if it is possible to pre-order your interval drinks and confectionery to minimise contact with others.
+Transactions must be cashless and there may be a one-way system in place.

 - What are the social distancing rules?

 - At the moment, we are socially distanced.
-We have done this by taking seats off sale.
-In line with government guidelines, audiences are separated into social bubbles.
+Audience groups will be separated from one another by an empty seat, you must not put bags or coats on those seats.
 Whilst the capacity in the auditorium has been greatly reduced, you may need to pass someone to take your seat.
 Please mitigate any risk by keeping your face covering on at all times.
-We also ask you to maintain a safe social distance around the building and when you are queuing to take your seats.
+We also ask you to maintain a safe social distance when moving around the building and when you are queuing to take your seats.

 - What else are you doing?

 - To keep you safe, we will be cleaning our venue before every performance and regularly disinfecting.
-Some routes may have changed in order to minimise your contact with others, so the helpful staff at the theatre will guide you.
+Some routes may have changed in order to minimise your contact with others, so our staff at the theatre will guide you and there will be announcements instructing you what to do.
 Please use the hand sanitiser stations when you enter and exit the theatre.
-Following the performance, Stage Door activities such as photographs with the performers or autograph signing may be restricted.

 - What happens if I feel ill and can’t use my ticket?